 thus, points on the real and background space-time can be compared through of $\mathcal{X}$.
-Then, the perturbation for $\varGamma$ is define as
+Then, the perturbation for $\varGamma$ is defined as

 We see that the perturbation $\delta\varGamma$ is completely dependent of the gauge choice because the mapping determines the representation on $\mathcal{M}_{0}$ of $\varGamma(\bar{p})$.
-However, one can also choice another correspondence $\mathcal{Y}$ between these space-times so that $\mathcal{Y}:\,\mathcal{M}_{0}(q)\rightarrow\mathcal{M}(\overline{p})$, ($p\neq q$).\footnote{This is the active approach where transformations of the perturbed quantities are evaluated at the same coordinate point.} A change of this identification map in the literature is called \textit{gauge transformation}.
-The freedom to choose between different correspondences is due to the general covariance in General Relativity, which say that there is no preferred coordinate system in nature \cite{sach,31}.
-Hence, this freedom will generate an arbitrariness in the value of $\delta\varGamma$ at any space-time point $p$, it is called \textit{gauge problem} in the general relativistic perturbation theory and has been treated by \cite{ellis,29,nak}.
-This problem generates unphysical degree of freedom to the solutions in the theory, therefore one should fix the gauge or build up quantities that they do not dependent of this degree of freedom.
+However, one can also choose another correspondence $\mathcal{Y}$ between these space-times so that $\mathcal{Y}:\,\mathcal{M}_{0}(q)\rightarrow\mathcal{M}(\overline{p})$, ($p\neq q$).\footnote{This is the active approach where transformations of the perturbed quantities are evaluated at the same coordinate point.} In the literature a change of this identification map is called \textit{gauge transformation}.
+The freedom to choose between different correspondences is due to the general covariance in General Relativity, which states that there is no preferred coordinate system in nature \cite{sach,*31}.
+Hence, this freedom will generate an arbitrariness in the value of $\delta\varGamma$ at any space-time point $p$, which is called \textit{gauge problem} in the general relativistic perturbation theory and has been treated by \cite{ellis,*nak}.
+This problem generates unphysical degree of freedom to the solutions in the theory and therefore one should fix the gauge or build up nondependent quantities of the gauge.